Proposed order on campus speech follows wave of complaints

 Some observers have raised concerns that an executive order could force religious institutions to host speakers with views that run counter to the school's values.
 But some prominent religious colleges said they support Trump's proposal, including leaders at Liberty University, a Christian school in Virginia.

-"Not only do we encourage speakers with views conflicting universities to come, we pester them to come," said Scott Lamb, vice president at the school, adding that recent speakers have include former Democratic President Jimmy Carter and Sen. Bernie Sanders of Vermont, an independent.
+"Not only do we encourage speakers with views conflicting with the university's to come, we pester them to come," said Scott Lamb, vice president at the school, adding that recent speakers have included former Democratic President Jimmy Carter and Sen. Bernie Sanders of Vermont, an independent.

 "Even when administrators don't actively prevent conservatives from speaking on campus, individual extremists sometimes take matters into their own hands by physically assaulting the speakers," he said.